-EPA wants to keep treatment plant running after spill
+EPA wants to keep treatment plant running

 DENVER - The U.S. Environmental Protection Agency wants to keep operating a temporary wastewater treatment plant near the Gold King Mine in southwestern Colorado while it looks for longer-term solutions after a massive spill at the mine last year.